HattMobb/Wreath-Network-Pen-Test/README.md

 # Wreath-Network-Pen-Test
-A write up of a pen test of the Wreath Network on TryHackMe
+A report and step by step walkthrough of a penetration test of the Wreath Network on TryHackMe.

 # Write-up